 Under Live Settings, set the interval to 5 minutes and double check that the timezone matches what you have set in IoTaWatt.
 Click Save.
 Note the System ID.
 IoTaWatt will need to know that.

 10.3 Configure IoTaWatt

 It's time to configure IoTaWatt to upload to the new account.
-From within the IoTaWatt configuration app, click Setup/Web Server and then select PVoutput from the dropdown menu.
+From within the IoTaWatt configuration app, click from the dropdown menu.